-Compare the latest transfer odds for the clubs likely to be vying for Milos Kerkez's signature during the summer transfer windows.
+Compare the latest transfer odds for the clubs likely to be vying for Milos Kerkez's signature during the transfer windows.

 There are some of the biggest clubs in the world circling Milos Kerkez right now and the ceiling he has as a 21-year-old, together with the level of performance he is already turning in means it would be a shock if at least a few of those clubs don't firm up their interest in him this summer.